mlehotay/ier/IER/IER-specification.md

 Intrinsic constraint is physically and experientially costly.

-> To create, manipulate, or destabilize a UEF is to create, alter, or harm an experiential world.

 ---

 ### **Principle 13 — Precaution Under Experiential Uncertainty**

-When an action risks intrinsic constraint disruption in a system that either sustains or plausibly could sustain a UEF, the burden of justification **increases** as certainty decreases.
+When an action risks intrinsic constraint disruption in a system that sustains or plausibly could sustain a UEF, the burden of justification **increases** as certainty decreases.

 ---